dtcenter/ufs-case-studies/docs/source/2018Michael.rst

 .. tabs::
   .. group-tab:: MRW.v1.0

-    The case runs are initialized at 00z Oct 07, 2018 with 120 hours forecasting.
+    The case was initialized at 00z Oct 07, 2018 and forecast out to 120 hours.
 The app uses ``./xmlchange`` to change the runtime settings.
 The settings that need to be modified to set up the start date, start time, and run time are listed below.

     .. code-block:: bash